-Whenever I provide professional development for schools, I discuss the importance of having anchor activities for literacy stations.
-One question I get asked often is, “How do you get your students to work independently so you can meet with your small groups of students.
+When I provide professional development for schools, I’m often asked: “How do you get your students to work independently so you can meet with your small groups of students?”

 You can’t meet with reading groups if the whole class is not also practicing meaningful work.